Welcome to the Tree Monkey Project!

 3. Instructor trainings so they can teach each other these skills

-Each phase requires time with practice in between.
-Tree Monkey Project will ideally return to these communities on a yearly basis to help perpetuate good safe habits and safe guard relationships with the people over the years so they are supported and guided over time.
+Each phase requires additional gear and practice time between visits.
+Tree Monkey Project returns to these communities to help perpetuate good safety habits, donate additional gear and nurture relationships with the people.
 By donating, or volunteering you can be a part of an extraordinary experience happening in the jungles and forests around the world.